MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 to objects in the same way and is available on all objects of the specified types.

-## The TypeData Cmdlets
+## The TypeData cmdlets

-The following TypeData cmdlets are included in the **Microsoft.PowerShell.Utility** module in PowerShell 3.0 and later.
+The following cmdlets are included in the **Microsoft.PowerShell.Utility** module in PowerShell 3.0 and later.

 - `Get-TypeData`: Gets extended type data in the current session.
 - `Update-TypeData`: Reloads `Types.ps1xml` files.
 Adds extended type data to